shuttle-hq/shuttle-examples/_benchmarks/README.md

 99.9'th percentile        57ms
 ```

-## Test 2: SaaS fullstack template with 500 users
+## Test 2: SaaS fullstack template database call with 500 users

 This test used the [SaaS fullstack template](../fullstack-templates/saas/) with a Shuttle shared Postgres database.

 Test file: [saas-template.yml](./saas-template.yml)

-To prepare for the test, the authentication middleware was disabled,
+To prepare for the test, the session validation middleware was disabled in the API router,
 a user with the email `test@example.com` was signed up,
 and 500 customers were inserted with this script: